Seminole County assistance programs.

 The primary goal of FES program is to help families maintain their residence and prevent them from being forced into homelessness, so most of the funding is for rent, mortgage, and energy bills.
 Short term loans may be issued in some cases.
 Call 407-425-2523, or read Christian Service Center programs.

 The Salvation Army of Seminole County provides needy families with limited financial assistance for bills and housing expenses, and also many personal items.
-For example, receive free diapers, baby food, personal hygiene items, baby products, and other supplies.
-Also receive information on other government programs and local charities.
-407-322-2642.
+For example, receive free diapers, baby food, personal hygiene items, back to school supplies or backpacks, and other supplies.
+Also receive information on other government programs and local charities or apply to the annual Angel Tree free Christmas gift program.
+Call 407-322-2642.
 Or continue reading on Seminole County Salvation Army programs.

 Yet another option for aid is Rescue Outreach Mission of Sanford Inc. (Phone 407-321-8224.)
 This charity offers free food, emergency shelter and housing, gently used clothing, case management, counseling, etc. and other help to the disadvantaged, unemployed, needy and homeless in the local area.